Customizing Desktop

 Customizing Views

-• you can override the config() method for changes in the UI
+• override the config() method to change the UI

-• you can override the init() for changes in the UI and behavior
+• override the init() method to change the UI and behavior

-• you can override any existing method but with a caution
+• override any existing method, but do it with caution

 To start, create your own view class and inherit it from one of the default views or from desktop.views.JetView: